aaroneaton/better-yourls/README.md

 2. Upload the zip file to the `/wp-content/plugins/` directory
 3. Unzip
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Visit the Better YOURLS page under settings to add domain and api key
+5. Visit the Better YOURLS page under settings to add domain and API key

 ## FAQ